-- 5.1.
-Dress Code - 5.1.2.
+- 5.1 Dress Code - 5.1.2.
 For events under the IJF jurisdiction the dress code will be as per the IJF rules; - 5.1.3.
-For events under Judo Canada and Provincial/Territorial Association jurisdiction coaches are required adhere to the following dress code: long pants, shoes, shirt/t-shirt/golf shorts/polo, no hat. - 5.1.4.
-For all other events coaches must be dressed appropriately. - 5.2.
-Coaching Certification - 5.2.1.
-At the National Championships the Provincial Coaches must be Certified Competition Development coach; Assistant Coaches must be certified Instructors. - 5.2.2 At other level A sanctioned events the Provincial Coaches must be at minimum trained Competition Development coach; Assistant Coaches must be trained Instructors. - 5.2.2.
-At Provincial level events, the minimum recommended level for a head coach is certified Instructor.
-Assistant coaches are recommended to be at minimum trained Assistants.
+For events under Judo Canada and Provincial/Territorial Association jurisdiction coaches are required adhere to the following dress code: long pants, shoes, shir/thirt/golfshort/polo, no hat. - 5.1.4.
+For all other events coaches must be dressed appropriately. - 5.2 Coaching Certification - 5.2.1 At the National Championships the Provincial Coaches must be Certified Competition Development coach; Assistant Coaches must be certified Instructors - 5.2.2 At other level A sanctioned events the Provincial Coaches must be at minimum trained Competition Development coach; Assistant Coaches must be trained Instructors - 5.2.2.
+At Provincial level events B and C sanctioned, the minimum recommended level for a head coach is certified Instructor.
+Assistant coaches are recommended to be at minimum trained Assistants. - 5.3 Coaching behaviour as per the IJF regulations except: - 5.3.1 in U14 events where coaches may advise athletes during the entire length of the bout - 5.3.2 when a Paralympic Judoka enters an event coach of that athlete may advise during the entire bout